abdulmageed02/bashScriptPJ-DBMS/README.md

 # Database Engine USING BASH Script

-Database engine that handles simple CRUD tasks on data stored in text files and databases as directories
+Database engine that handles simple CRUD tasks on data stored in text files

 ## Features: